7pranayama

-Yoga To Relieve Period Cramps
+Yoga to Relieve Period Cramps Naturally

-How Yoga To Relieve Period Cramps
+How Yoga Can Relieve Period Cramps

 Using yoga for menstrual cramps can usually be targeted for pain relief.

 First, you need to be aware of the areas that commonly experience pain from period cramps, probably this will include your abdomen, pelvis, hips, and lower back.
 The pelvic regions and the uterine region can be targeted for pain relief through certain yoga postures.
-Just as practicing pelvic movements can provide nourishment to pelvic tissue, stimulate blood flow, increase flexibility, and much more, which ultimately reduces cramping, calms the mind, and stress.
+Just as practicing pelvic movements can provide nourishment to pelvic tissue, stimulate blood flow, increase flexibility, and much more, which ultimately reduces cramping, calms the mind, and reduces stress.
 It reduces pain and gives you a strong immunity against pain.
 In addition to physical postures, bolstering your breath to reduce discomfort can also be targeted for pain relief from the emotional symptoms of PMS and menstruation.

 Here are some specific yoga poses to reduce the severity and prevalence of menstrual cramps.
 We encourage you to try them!

-5 of the Best Yoga Poses For Period Cramps
+5 Best Yoga Poses for Period Cramps

-Now we will see the best 5 favorite period-cramp easing yoga poses.
-You do not need to take much time to do these, you just need to be a regular yogi.
-If you are not a professional yogi and don’t even have a yoga mat, don’t worry, Try these relaxing poses in bed while you wake up.
+Now we will see the best 5 favorite period-cramp-easing yoga poses.
+You do not need to take much time to do these; you just need to be a regular yogi.
+If you are not a professional yogi and don’t even have a yoga mat, don’t worry.
+Try these relaxing poses in bed while you wake up.

 Balasana